adrivsh/resilience_indicator_public/README.md

 To reproduce the figures in the paper

-1-download_wb_data.ipynb gets data from ASPIRE, WDI and FINDEX 2-comptue_res_ind.ipynb compiles the data and uses it to compute the resilience indicator.
-All the equations arein another file, res_ind_lib.py, and saves the results.
+1. download_wb_data.ipynb gets data from ASPIRE, WDI and FINDEX.
+2. comptue_res_ind.ipynb compiles the data, uses it to compute the resilience indicator, and saves the results.
+All the equations are in another file, res_ind_lib.py.

-After that, you can use: 3-draw maps.ipynb to draw the maps 4-draw_plots.ipynb to draw... the plots
+After that, you can use:
+3. draw maps.ipynb to draw the maps.
+4. draw_plots.ipynb to draw... the plots.

 Drawing the scorecards requires 2 steps (also after steps 1 and 2):
-5-run compute_scorecards.ipynb This basically computes the derivative of risk and resilience wrt all the inputs 6-run render_scorecards.ipynb This does the actual drawing
+5. run compute_scorecards.ipynb.
+This basically computes the derivative of risk and resilience wrt all the inputs.
+6. run render_scorecards.ipynb.
+This does the actual drawing of the scorecards.
+This script will also attempt to convert all the scorecards from eps to png and to a single pdf.
+It uses ImageMagick and ghostscript (find them online).

 ===============================================================